pennyether/contracts/README.md

 			- Causes all running Penny Auctions to send their accrued fees to `Treasury`
 			- For any auctions that are complete, pays the winner and moves the auction to *endedAuctions* so that another can be started in its place.
 	- When new types of games are added, this will be upgraded to provide additional rewards to ensure PennyEther remains autonomous.
 - **PennyAuctionController.sol**: The `Game Controller` for Penny Auctions.
 It manages all running and ended PennyAuctions.
-This contract will be made open source after the ICO.
+To prevent copycats, this contract will be made open source after the ICO.
+Tests and the ABI are available in this repo.
 - **InstaDice.sol**: The `Game Controller` for InstaDice.
 	- Allows anyone to add bankroll (realistically, only PennyEther will do this)
 	- Allows users to send ETH in return for a chance at winning more.